rapidsai/cugraph/docs/cugraph/source/wholegraph/installation/container.md

 RUN pip3 install Cython setuputils3 scikit-build nanobind pytest-forked pytest
 ```

-To run GNN applications, you may also need cuGraphOps, DGL or PyG library to run GNN layers.
+To run GNN applications, you may also need cuGraphOps, DGL and/or PyG libraries to run the GNN layers.
 You may refer to [DGL](https://www.dgl.ai/pages/start.html) or [PyG](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)
 For example, to install DGL, you may need to add:
 ```dockerfile